Here’s Why Your Baby Sleeps Like A Roast Chicken

 Parents who learn about safe sleep for their newborn know all about putting their little one flat on their back to fall asleep.
-So, as your tiny babe gets bigger and more mobile, it can stress you out to find your baby sleeping with their butt in the air, facing a little too close to the mattress.
+So, as your tiny babe gets bigger and more mobile, it can stress you out to find your baby sleeping on their belly facing the mattress, though you have to admit, it’s pretty cute.
+So, why do babies sleep with their butts in the air?
 Why does your baby keep assuming this position — in which they basically look like a roast chicken — overnight, and is it unsafe?

-Babies like to be tucked up as they are in the womb, noted Dr. Harvey Karp in The Happiest Baby on The Block.
+Babies like to be tucked up as they are in the womb, notes Dr. Harvey Karp, M.D., in The Happiest Baby on the Block.
 That’s why swaddling is so effective.
 When babies realize they can mimic this themselves, either by happenstance of crawling or rolling over, it makes sense they’d be comfortable enough to doze off in that position.

-The second theory also makes sense.
-Child's pose is remarkably similar to the position they assume both as they’re learning to crawl and after they begin crawling.
+Shaikh’s theory about babies ending up in this position when they get tired from physical exertion (sitting up can take great effort) also makes sense.
+You’ll notice that your baby sleeping on their knees looks remarkably similar to the position they assume both as they’re learning to crawl and after they begin crawling.
 Many babies get into that position and rock back and forth for a long time before they even begin to crawl.
-But when the American Academy of Pediatrics (AAP) warns parents that your baby must always be placed to sleep on their backs to minimize the risk of sudden infant death syndrome (SIDS), it’s understandable to wish they’d just hold still for once, if only in their sleep.
+But when the American Academy of Pediatrics (AAP) warns parents that babies must always be placed to sleep on their backs to minimize the risk of SIDS, it’s understandable to wish they’d just hold still for once, if only in their sleep.
 If you find repositioning your baby is pointless and they just flop back onto their tummies, try not to stress.

-Babies who sleep exclusively on their backs tend to reach motor milestones, like rolling and crawling, a little slower than kiddos sleeping on their side or bellies, according to the European Journal of Applied Psychology.
-That may tempt some parents to let their littles snooze face down to help them catch up, but Shaikh says any developmental differences are minor.
+Babies who sleep exclusively on their backs tend to reach motor milestones, like rolling and crawling, a little slower than kids sleeping on their side or bellies, according to the European Journal of Applied Psychology.
+That may tempt some parents to let their littles snooze face down to help them catch up, but Shaikh notes any developmental differences are minor.

-Thornton agrees that doing tummy time while your baby is awake, and you can supervise, is all it takes to help them strengthen key neck and chest muscles.
+Doing tummy time while your baby is awake, and you can supervise, is all it takes to help them strengthen key neck and chest muscles.
 And don’t worry too much about finding newborns flipping over in their sleep.
-“Don’t stay up all night worrying about your 6-week-old flipping onto their belly,” he says.
+“Don’t stay up all night worrying about your 6-week-old flipping onto their belly,” says Dr. Randy Thornton, M.D., a pediatrician at Jacksonville Pediatrics and Wolfson Children’s Hospital of Jacksonville.
 “They should not be able to roll over much earlier than 4 months old, but if you find them that way, flip them over.
 I’ve never seen it happen so I don’t want parents to lose sleep over it.
 If they start to roll over, generally they have grown out of the risk of SIDS.”

 Babies are hilarious, and babies sound asleep with their booties in the air are just precious.
 And basically, once they can get themselves into the froggy position, they can get themselves back out if they need to.
 Take some pictures, get some sleep, and see if this new position helps your baby get better rest, too.